MinerAp/minerap-workspace/README.md

 Without the argument, everything in the workspace will be compiled.

+If pearl-nerf compilation fails and everything else succeeds, it is most likely because you do not have Combat Tag installed in your local repo.
+You should always check the logs first, but you can most likely resolve the issue by first running:

+    ./build.sh install_combat_tag

 # LICENSE

 The scripts involved in building this workspace are released under the [BSD (3-clause) license](https://github.com/MinerAp/minerap-workspace/blob/master/LICENSE) found at the root of this project.